COMMON QUESTIONS ANSWERED (FAQ's)

 Q. What do I get as a student?

-A. All the information necessary to learn, a carefully conceived pathway to follow, and lots of guidence from expert tutors.
+A. All the information necessary to learn, a carefully conceived pathway to follow, and lots of guidance from expert tutors.

 Your course will start with a short video presentation, (orientation), that explains how the courses work and how you can get support from the school as you work your way through a course.